mvolkmann/blog/src/smalltalk/21-collections.md

     sender := thisContext sender.

     "Smalltalk is a SystemDictionary which is an IdentityDictionary.
-    That is way cacheKey must be a Symbol." cacheKey := ('cache-', sender name) asSymbol.
+    That is why cacheKey must be a Symbol." cacheKey := ('cache-', sender name) asSymbol.

     cache := Smalltalk at: cacheKey ifAbsentPut: [ IdentityDictionary new ].